 Drug Intervention and Intervention Services

 Denial is a part of the addiction cycle.
 The addict does not, and will not, admit they have a problem or that their problem is out of control.
 In many instances, they will not even admit it to themselves; they live in a state of denial.
+This is where staging a drug intervention may help the addict realize there is a problem, and they need help.

 Just because an individual’s life has become unmanageable as a result of drug addiction and/or alcoholism, no matter what the drug being abused, along with the abuse comes a lack of willingness and/or ability to confront the true nature of one’s own problem with drugs and alcohol, and to take any kind of action to better their lives.